MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/webcontent.md

 ## General Tips

-- You can place a WebSlate on GameObjects other than a Quad by adding *WebSlate.cs* as a script component directly to your 3D object of choice and add *UnlitWebSlate.mat* to MeshRenderer Materials.
+- You can place a WebSlate on GameObjects other than a Quad by adding *WebSlate.cs* as a script component directly to your 3D object of choice and adding *UnlitWebSlate.mat* to MeshRenderer Materials.
 Note that this might result in visual texture stretching, inversion, and/or rotation.

 - A WebSlate loads a default URL.
 You should replace this URL with one that you prefer for each WebSlate in use.
 The brightness parameter is set to 1.0 (100% of the browser's brightness).